-3.2 The variables of the integer linear program
+3.1 The Variables of the Integer Linear Program

 The skeletons of P-nodes are multi-graphs, so they have multiple edges between the same pair of nodes.
-Because we want to talk about directed circles, we can be much more precise when we are dealing with bidirected graphs.
-A directed graph is called bidirected if there exists a bijective function $r: E \to E$ such that for every edge e = (v, w) with $r(e) = e^R$ we have $e^R = (w, v)$ and $r(e^R) = e$ We can turn an undirected graph into a bidirected graph by replacing each undirected edge by two directed edges that go in opposite directions.
+Because we want to talk about directed cycles, we can be much more precise when we are dealing with bidirected graphs.
+A directed graph is called bidirected if there exists a bijective function $r : E \to E$ such that for every edge e = (v, w) with $r(e) = e^R$ we have $e^R = (w, v)$ and $r(e^R) = e$ We can turn an undirected graph into a bidirected graph by replacing each undirected edge by two directed edges that go in opposite directions.
 The undirected graph G that can be transformed in this way to get the bidirected graph G' is called the underlying graph of G'.

-A directed circle in the bidirected graph G = (V, E) is a sequence of edges of the following form: $c = ((v_1, v_2), (v_2, v_3), \dots, (v_k, v_1)) = (e_1, e_2, \dots, e_k)$ with the properties that every node of the graph is contained in at most two edges of c and if k = 2, then $e_1 \neq e_2$ holds.
+A directed cycle in the bidirected graph G = (V, E) is a sequence of edges of the following form: $c = ((v_1, v_2), (v_2, v_3), \ldots, (v_k, v_1)) = (e_1, e_2, \ldots, e_k)$ with the properties that every node of the graph is contained in at most two edges of cand if k = 2, then $e_1 \neq e_2$ holds.
 We say a planar drawing of a bidirected graph is the drawing of the underlying graph, so the embeddings of a bidirected graph are identical with the embeddings of the underlying graph.

-A face cycle in a combinatorial embedding of a bidirected planar graph is a directed circle of the graph, such that in any planar drawing that realizes the embedding, the left side of the circle is empty.
+A face cycle in a combinatorial embedding of a bidirected planar graph is a directed cycle of the graph, such that in any planar drawing that realizes the embedding, the left side of the cycle is empty.
 Note that the number of face cycles of a planar biconnected graph is m - n + 2 where m is the number of edges in the graph and n the number of nodes.

 Now we are ready to construct an integer linear program (ILP) in which the feasible solutions correspond to the combinatorial embeddings of a biconnected planar bidirected graph.
-The variables of the program are binary and they correspond to directed circles in the graph.
-As objective function, we can choose any linear function on the directed circles of the graph.
-With every circle c we associate a binary variable x_c .
-In a feasible solution of the integer linear program, a variable x_c has value 1 if the associated circle is a face cycle in the represented embedding and 0 otherwise.
-To keep the number of variables as small as possible, we only introduce variables for those circles that are a face cycle in at least one combinatorial embedding of the graph.
+The variables of the program are binary and they correspond to directed cycles in the graph.
+As objective function, we can choose any linear function on the directed cycles of the graph.
+With every cycle c we associate a binary variable $x_c$ .
+In a feasible solution of the integer linear program, a variable $x_c$ has value 1 if the associated cycle is a face cycle in the represented embedding and 0 otherwise.
+To keep the number of variables as small as possible, we only introduce variables for those cycles that are a face cycle in at least one combinatorial embedding of the graph.

-3.3 Splitting an SPQR-tree
+3.2 Splitting an SPQR-Tree